rse-aunz/rse-aunz.github.io/_posts/2020-08-01-SORSE-Call-For-Contributions.markdown

 - [Workshops](https://sorse.github.io/programme/workshops/)
 - [Blog Posts](https://sorse.github.io/faq/howto/contribute-blog-posts)

-This is an open continuous call with rolling deadlines at the end of the last day (UTC) of each month, and the next deadline is set for 1st September.
+This is an open continuous call with rolling deadlines at the end of the last day (UTC) of each month.